 We expect our investment managers, where appropriate, to integrate ESG considerations into their decision-making process and take them into account as part of their analysis of expected future performance and risks.
-We will hold investment managers to account in this regard as part of our periodic monitoring process.
+We will hold investment managers to account in this regard as part of our periodic monitoring process, where relevant and appropriate.
 In addition, appropriate weight will be given to ESG considerations by the investment adviser when appointing or replacing investment managers.